MissingMaps/partners/app/_partner/blackrock_2019.md

   - blackrockbelgrad20

 tm-projects:
-  - id: 8389
-    desc: "In the Ouaka province in the Central African Republic, MSF teams provide consultations in hospitals and health centres, and support a network of community health workers.
-A better map of the region will help the teams to understand the exact situation in the area and will allow them to make rough population estimations."
   - id: 8390
     desc: "In the Ouaka province in the Central African Republic, MSF teams provide consultations in hospitals and health centres, and support a network of community health workers.
 A better map of the region will help the teams to understand the exact situation in the area and will allow them to make rough population estimations."
   - id: 8391